Evolution of Fundamental Rights in India

-- In fact, the first explicit demand for fundamental rights came up in the Swaraj Bill of 1895, by Lokmanya Tilak Later Mrs. Annie Beasant's Commonwealth of India Bill enumerated fundamental rights which were almost identical in scope and nature with those adopted by the Irish free state in its Constitution of 1921.
+- In fact, the first explicit demand for fundamental rights came up in the Swaraj Bill of 1895, by Lokmanya Tilak later Mrs. Annie Beasant's Commonwealth of India Bill enumerated fundamental rights which were almost identical in scope and nature with those adopted by the Irish free state in its Constitution of 1921.

-Meaning of Fundamental Rights
+Importance of Fundamental Rights

-Fundamental rights aim to curb or limit the policing power of the democratic state.
+- Fundamental rights aim to curb or limit the policing power of the democratic state.

-They go eventually to ensure the fullest development of the citizen's personality.
+- They go eventually to ensure the fullest development of the citizen's personality.

 (i) They have been incorporated in the fundamental law (constitution) of the land.

-(ii) They are justiciable rights, enforceable by the courts and are available to all citizens.
+(ii) They are justiciable rights, enforceable by the courts, and are available to all citizens.

-(iii) They are binding on public authorities in India, on the central government as well as state governments and on local bodies, and some such as abolition of untouchability (Art.17) are enforceable against private individual as well.
+(iii) They are binding on public authorities in India, on the central government as well as state governments and on local bodies, and some such as the abolition of untouchability (Art.17) are enforceable against a private individual as well.

-Thus fundamental rights differ substantially from the ordinary laws in that they have the Constitution as their guarantor and courts as their protector.
+- Thus fundamental rights differ substantially from the ordinary laws in that they have the Constitution as their guarantor and courts as their protector.

-1. Integral part of the Constitution: Fundamental rights are an integral part of the Constitution and hence cannot be altered or deleted by ordinary legislation.
+- An integral part of the Constitution: Fundamental rights are an integral part of the Constitution and hence cannot be altered or deleted by ordinary legislation.

-3. Not natural rights: Fundamental rights do not accord the rights which vest 'by nature' in man.
-They only mean rights which are expressed and enumerated in the constitutional provisions.
-There is no guard against any of the unenumerated rights.
+- Not natural rights: Fundamental rights do not accord the rights which vest 'by nature' in man.
+They only mean rights that are expressed and enumerated in the constitutional provisions.

+- There is no guard against any of the unenumerated rights.